richorama/richorama.github.io/_posts/2015-09-25-storing-data.md

 ## Working with the database

 Let's listen to HTTP posts, and insert records into the database.
-You call the method `put` on the database, passing in your key and value, as well as a callback to fire when the record is saved.
-Once it's saved, we'll redirect back to the home page:
+Call the method `put` on the database, passing in your key and value as well as a callback to fire when the record is saved.
+Once saved, we'll redirect back to the home page:

 {% highlight javascript %}
 app.post('/', function(req, res){